terminal-labs-mvstack/vbox-saltstack-demo/README.md

 # Usage

-cd into the master fodler and run "vagrant up"
+cd into the master folder and run "vagrant up"